tkimhofer/Py_TimeSeries/index.md

 ## Workshop material
 The workshop is designed as a Python Notebook than can be run with the cloud service Colaboratory ('Colab'), this allows you to write and execute Python in your browser.
-For more information visit the Google Colab website (https://colab.research.google.com/?utm_source=scs-index).
+For more information visit the [Google Colab website](https://colab.research.google.com/?utm_source=scs-index).
 Further details will be shared in due time.